8 Oct 2024

 Personality Traits: Down-to-earth, humble, inclusive

-Examples: IKEA, Target, GAP
+Examples: IKEA, Target, GAP, Ford, Southwest, Discover

 Everyperson brands focus on being relatable and down-to-earth.
 IKEA’s Where Life Happens campaign highlighted real families and how IKEA fits into everyday life, while Gap’s Fall 2023 campaign embraced inclusivity by featuring diverse creatives expressing their individuality with iconic Gap staples.
 Both brands emphasize accessibility and authenticity, resonating with everyday consumers.